Khushbupatel333/Online_Retail_Customer_Segmetation/README.md

 #  Customer Segmetation Analysis : Machine Learning
 ![Cust](https://github.com/user-attachments/assets/a0efb521-0904-410f-a73c-174913d3c4c3)

-# Probelm Statement:-
+# Problem Statement:-
-In this project ,your task is to identify major customers  segmentation on a transitional dataset.The compony mainly sells unique all occasions gifts.Many customers of compony are wholesaler
+In this project, your task is to identify major customer segmentation on a transitional dataset.
+The company mainly sells unique occasions gifts.
+Many customers of the company are wholesalers
 # variables Discription:-
 - Invoice_no : Number of product(Nominal)

 - StockCode : Product code(item) (nominal)

-- Description : Product Name(Nominal)
+- Description: Product Name(Nominal)

-- Quantity : The quantity of each product(Numeric)
+- Quantity: The quantity of each product(Numeric)

-- InvoiceDate : Date of Invoice (Numeric)
+- InvoiceDate: Date of Invoice (Numeric)

-- UnitPrice : Unit Price (Numeric)
+- UnitPrice: Unit Price (Numeric)

-- CustomerID : Customer Number (Nominal)
+- CustomerID: Customer Number (Nominal)

-- Country : Country Name (Nominal)
+- Country: Country Name (Nominal)
-  # Approach :-
+  # Approach:-
-  # Data prepration:-
+  # Data preparation:-
-  - Checked for  null values using isnull() method and handled those values.
+  - Checked for null values using the isnull() method and handled those values.

-  - Checked the duplicate values from the dataset and remove them.
+  - Checked the duplicate values from the dataset and removed them.

-  - Checked out the shape of data ,columns in data ,unique values and basic information.
+  - Checked out the shape of data, columns in data, unique values, and basic information.

    # Feature Engineering:-
-  - Converted Invoive_no column in the string type and dropped all the Invoice_no starting with 'C'.
+  - Converted the Invoice_no column in the string type and dropped all the Invoice_no starting with 'C'.

-  - Created new features month and Day from InvoiveDate feature.
+  - Created new features month and Day from the InvoiceDate feature.

   - Created TotalAmount feature from features Quantity and UnitPrice.